Mission Bay Beaches

 The steep slope of some beaches is such that a child who is waist deep, for example, may take one step and be fully submerged in water.
 For this reason, parents are strongly urged to watch children closely and to allow them to swim only in areas supervised by a lifeguard.

-Non-swimmers and those who are weak swimmers are strongly discouraged from using floating objects that might take them into water that would be over their head.
+Non-swimmers and those who are weak swimmers are strongly discouraged from using floating objects that might take them into water that would be over their heads.
 They could slip off and sink and drown.

 More information on water safety can be found on the safety tips page.